SullivanC19/cs329h/README.md

-# Whose score is it anyway?
+# Rational Crowdsourced LM Evaluation

 This repository requires a HuggingFace Hub Token and OpenAI key.
 You will be prompted to provide both.